iiroj/iiro.fi/src/pages/2017-04-25---developer-experience-design/index.md

     * Your DE requirements should be universal.
 This is really where Docker shines, since you can mostly just require `docker` and `docker-compose`.
 3. __Immutable__
     * A good developer is lazy in that he tries to automate as much of his work as possible.
 This might mean a simple `./start.sh` in the repo's root.
     * No matter how the project evolves, the commands to use the DE should stay immutable.
-A developer shouldn't need to relearn his muscle-memorized commands every week.
+A developer shouldn't need to relearn his muscle-memorised commands every week.
     * With docker and docker-compose, the best way to keep the DE immutable is to always support the same method of starting: `docker-compose up --build`
 4. __Automagical__
     * For local development, the DE should _just work_.
 After starting, you'll get a local web server with hot-reloading and auto-compilation of code.